-The Pre-Action Protocol for the Resolution of Clinical Disputes sets out a code of good practice which the parties to a medical negligence dispute are expected to follow before Court proceedings are issued.
-The Protocol encourages a climate of openness and encourages the parties to find the most appropriate way of resolving the dispute.
-It also seeks to reduce delay and costs and the need for Court proceedings.
+The Pre-Action Protocol for the Resolution of Clinical Disputes sets out a code of good practice which parties to a medical negligence dispute are expected to follow before court proceedings are issued.
+The Protocol encourages the parties to find the most appropriate way of resolving the dispute and seeks to reduce delay and costs and the need for court proceedings.

-A Claimant is, however, permitted to commence Court proceedings without complying with the Protocol if, by reason of complying with it, his claim may be time-barred and/ or the patient’s position needs to be protected by early issue.
+A claimant can commence court proceedings without complying with the Protocol if, by complying with it, his claim may be time-barred and/ or the patient’s position needs to be protected by early issue.

-Where a patient or his adviser makes a request for medical records they are required to provide sufficient information to alert the healthcare provider where an adverse outcome has been serious or had serious consequences and be as specific as possible about the records which are required.
-The request should be made using the prescribed form which is annexed to the Protocol.
+Where a claimant requests medical records, s/he should provide sufficient information to alert the healthcare provider where an adverse outcome has been serious or had serious consequences and be as specific as possible about the records required.
+The request should be made using the prescribed form annexed to the Protocol.

 Third party healthcare providers are expected to co-operate in respect of any requests for copies of health records kept by them.

-If a healthcare provider fails to provide the medical records within 40 days, it is open to the patient or their adviser to apply to the Court for an order for pre-action disclosure.
+If a healthcare provider fails to provide the medical records within 40 days, the patient can apply to the court for an order for pre-action disclosure.

 The letter of claim

-The patient is expected to notify the healthcare provider of his claim by sending a letter of claim prior to commencing Court proceedings.
+The patient is expected to notify the healthcare provider of his claim by sending a letter of claim before commencing court proceedings.

-The healthcare provider has 3 months from the date of the letter of claim to provide a reasoned answer.
+The healthcare provider has three months from the date of the letter of claim to provide a reasoned answer.

-If the claim is admitted the healthcare provider is required to say so in clear terms.
-If only part of the claim is admitted the healthcare provider is required to make it clear which issues are admitted and which are denied and why.
+If the claim is admitted, the healthcare provider should say so clearly.
+If only part of the claim is admitted, the healthcare provider must make it clear which issues are admitted, which are denied and why.
 Any admissions will be binding on the healthcare provider.

-If the claim is denied the healthcare provider should explain why and, where appropriate, put forward its own version of events.
+If the claim is denied, the healthcare provider should explain why and offer its own version of events.

-If the healthcare provider relies on additional documentation it is required to provide copies of such documents.
+If the healthcare provider relies on additional documentation it must provide copies.

 If the patient has made an offer to settle, the healthcare provider should respond to that offer in the same letter, preferably with reasons.

 The healthcare provider may make its own offer to settle at this stage.
-Any such offer should be accompanied by any supporting medical evidence and/ or any other evidence relating to the value of the claim which the healthcare provider may be in possession of.
+Any such offer should be accompanied by supporting medical evidence and/ or any other evidence relating to the value of the claim which the healthcare provider may possess.

-The parties are required to consider alternative dispute resolution as an alternative to Court proceedings.
-If the parties agree that alternative dispute resolution is suitable they should try to agree which form to adopt.
-The Protocol sets out some of the forms of alternative dispute resolution which the parties might decide to adopt.
+The parties should consider ADR as an alternative to court proceedings.
+If the parties agree that ADR is suitable they should try to agree which form to adopt.
+The Protocol sets out some of the forms of ADR which the parties might adopt.
 This includes making a complaint under the NHS Complaints Procedure.

 A single minor breach by one party will not exempt the other party from following the Protocol.